Here’s my ultimate guide to the best things to do in Cairo – from an expat who’s been exploring the city for a decade.

 And you’ll often see the artisans at work hand-stitching cushion covers or bedspreads.
 Their needles tackle themes from Islamic calligraphy to Ancient Egypt, local folklore, fish, birds and verses from the Quran.

 When I was last there (in 2022), quilted pillow cases sold for about 75 EGP – or 4 USD per piece.
 I could have probably got them for a dollar less.
-But the money goes directly to the artisan so I won’t lose sleep over it.
+But the money goes directly to the artisan so it’s worth paying fairly.

 The Qasaba that houses the khayamiya market is also worth a look in itself.
 Built during Mamluk rule in 1650, it’s the only historic covered market in the city.
 Look above the shop facades and you’ll see the upper floor apartments built for the artisans.

 There’s evidence that khayamiya dates back to ancient Egypt.
-But this traditional craft is now endangered because of cheap dupes and mass-printed fabric.
+But this traditional craft is now endangered because of cheap imitations and factory-printed fabric.

 Need to know: